tmstani23/smart-brain/README.md

 ##Installation
 1. Clone this repo
 2. Run `npm install`
-3. Run `npm start`
-4. You must add your own API key in the `controllers/image.js` file to connect to Clarifai API.
+3. You must add your own API key in the `controllers/image.js` file to connect to Clarifai API.

-You can grab Clarifai API key [here](https://www.clarifai.com/)
+* You can grab Clarifai API key [here](https://www.clarifai.com/)
+4. Edit the .env file in the server folder with your Postgres database information to connect to local database.
+5. Cd server run `npm start`
+6. Cd client run `npm start`

 ** Make sure you use postgreSQL instead of mySQL for this code base.